Learn Raspberry Pi Web Interface Guide

 To access the Transport control, click the play icon in the top toolbar.
 This will reveal the Transport control window.

-To enable/disable transport control, the play button on the left will need to be clicked which will highlight it blue.
+To enable/disable transport control, click the play button to the left of the bpm control.
 When enabled, the arrows next to the bpm will change the value for transport control.
 Holding shift and click the arrows, the bpm will change in increments of +-10.0.

 By default, the sync switch on the right is enabled (blue), showing that it is synchronized to Live's transport via Link.
 Enable Link in Live's preferences, and the Raspberry Pi will stay in sync with other Link-enabled devices on the same network.